LIFE EMPOWERS: PRO-LIFE IS PRO-WOMAN.

 Each year, in conjunction with the anniversary of Roe v.
-Wade (January 22), a National Prayer Vigil for Life is held at the Basilica of the National Shrine of the Immaculate Conception in Washington, D.C.
-The date for this Prayer Vigil is Thursday, January 17th.
-The Prayer Vigil is followed by the Rally and March for Life on Friday, January 18th.
+Wade (January 22) in which the Supreme Court ruling legalized abortion in all 50 states, a National Prayer Vigil for Life is held at the Basilica of the National Shrine of the Immaculate Conception in Washington, D.C.
+The date for this Prayer Vigil is Thursday, January 23rd.
+The Prayer Vigil is followed by the Rally and March for Life on Friday, January 24th.
 Thousands travel from all corners of the country to take part in the opening liturgy, all-night prayer vigil and march for life.
-Religious Education Programs might conduct a simple prayer vigil so that all might participate in this prayer occasion.
+Religious Education Programs and Catholic Schools might conduct a simple prayer vigil so that all might participate in this prayer occasion.
 This date is also designated as a particular day of penance in the Roman Missal.

 Prayer is the foundation of all that we do in defense of human life.
 Our efforts will be less than fully fruitful if we do not change hearts and if we do not ourselves overcome our own spiritual blindness.
 Only with prayer—prayer that storms Heaven for justice and mercy, prayer that cleanses our hearts and our souls—will the culture of death that surrounds us today be replaced with a culture of life.